Jyothi-243/swiggy-mart/README.md

 # aggregation means in mongo

 # props drilling(passing the data to its childs even though the data is not needed for the intermediate children) and lifting the state up
+//for the problem of prop drilling , solution is lifting the state up and using useContextApi and Redux store.

+//by fixing the width , we have to give the margin: 0 auto, and some times we have to give the justify-content:space between ***